Behaviors that Puzzle: Repetitive Motions and Obsessive Interests in Autism

 Psychologists call these repetitive and restricted behaviors (or RRBs), and they are a main feature of autism spectrum disorders (ASD).
 Research says they are “almost always present” in very young children with ASD and persist over time as the child grows.1

-New guidelines for diagnosing autism will place a greater emphasis on these behaviors.
-Doctors will look for at least two such behaviors when diagnosing a child with autism spectrum disorder beginning in mid-2013, with the publication of a new edition of the psychiatrists’ diagnostic manual, the DSM-5.
-Currently, a child can receive a diagnosis on the spectrum with fewer such behaviors.
+New guidelines for diagnosing autism place a greater emphasis on these behaviors.
+Doctors now look for at least two such behaviors when diagnosing a child with autism spectrum disorder, since the publication of a new edition of the psychiatrists’ diagnostic manual in 2013.
+Previously, a child could receive a diagnosis on the spectrum with fewer such behaviors.

 What are repetitive and restricted behaviors?